vitkovit/akamai_mock/README.md

 ### KNOWN BUGS:
 - version lookup can't be done from local git repo due to certificate need<br>
 - Download can't automaticaly open local download location due to certificate need, instead it will open browser session<br>
+- The "Open ACC" command is designed to initiate the opening of two separate tabs in your web browser.
+Please note that due to certain limitations, direct redirection via the script is not possible.<br>

 ### Releases explained
 The versioning of this tool follows the format ____version____ = "x.y.z", where:<br>
 - **x**: This number changes when a new tab is added to the tool or when there are significant changes.
 This represents major versions.<br>
 - **y**: This number increases when the tool is reorganized or a new tool is added to the existing tool.
 This represents minor versions.<br>
 - **z**: This number changes when there are fixes and changes to the source code.
 This represents patches or bug fixes.<br>

+### Changelog
+#### __version__ 0.1.0
+- _edgerc_ file can now be read from windows and mac.<br>
+- Host table - each neW entry is now written between the same tags, if new entry is added it will check existence in current hosts table, commenting existing entry is possible by adding '#' in front of entry value.<br>
+- Configurations tab title misspell is fixed.<br>
+- _install.command_ file now works even if there is empty spaces in script path<br>
+- under Policies tab 'check hostnames’ button now check hostnames in API<br>
+- added button shortcut to open ACC at configuration level from Configurations tab<br>
+- added button shortcut to open ACC at policy level from Policies tab<br>
+- releases explained<br>